tessel/t2-cli/README.md

 Copy the example.env into a file called config.env and modify each of the fields so that they are accurate.
 The keyPath refers to the path to your SSH key and the keyPassphrase is an optional configuration if you need to specify a passphrase to access your key.

 ## Usage
+* `t2 setup` authorize your computer to access a Tessel over SSH (USB-connected Tessel only)
 * `t2 list` show what Tessels are available over WiFi and USB.
 Use the names (before the ".local") or IP addresses listed here to specify which Tessel to use with the command `--name <name>` or `--ip <ip>`
 * `t2 init` in the current directory, create a package.json and index.js with Hello World code. *Note that the index.js code doesn't yet work on Tessel 2*
 * `t2 run <file>` deploy the file and its dependencies